knative/community/REPOSITORY-GUIDELINES.md

 entire duration. `knative-sandbox` also provides a location for implementations of core interfaces which do not themselves need to live in the core, such as networking or eventing integrations.
-In the event that a working group wants a project in sandbox to be considered for transfor to the `knative` org, the request will be considered on a case-by-case basis by joint decision of the Steering Committee and the Technical Oversight Committee.
+In the event that a working group wants a project in sandbox to be considered for transfer to the `knative` org, the request will be considered on a case-by-case basis by joint decision of the Steering Committee and the Technical Oversight Committee.